shivpatell25/rally/README.md

 The app does not ship IPTV credentials.
 Tokens are not written to logs, release HTTP logging is disabled, and request headers from third-party stream addons are allowlisted before playback.
 Users are responsible for using subscriptions and addons they are authorized to access.

-Credit to Jacob Halladay for testing .ipa on Apple tvOS
+Credit to Jacob Halladay for testing (alpha) .ipa on Apple tvOS

 See the full [privacy policy](PRIVACY.md) and [content/provider disclosure](CONTENT_SOURCES.md).